 Depending on the severity, automobile accidents can range from being a mere nuisance for drivers all the way up to life-altering and potentially fatal events.
 With roughly 6 million accidents occurring in the United States on an annual basis, the risk of getting into a collision is always a possibility.

 If you find yourself a victim of an accident that was not your fault, there are certain things you can do to facilitate the process and get you on your way as quickly as possible.
 Take the steps listed below with a grain of salt, however, considering that the extent of damage or injury may require a different approach.
+You may even want to consider calling a Bakersfield car accident lawyer as a precaution.
 For less severe collisions, here are some tips that will save you time, money, and energy after you’ve been in an incident:

 - Pull Over to a Safe Area

 Depending on the location of the accident, the first step to take is finding a safe area to pull over.
 Granted you aren’t seriously injured and the car can still maneuver, it is important to move to a location that is away from traffic.
 This way, you can avoid any further risks and get the post-accident process started immediately.
 However, if you find that you can’t move the vehicle in a safe and secure way, turn on your hazard lights to warn oncoming drivers of the accident.

 - Make Sure You & Your Passengers are Ok

 After moving to a safe area, check to make sure you and any passengers in your car are unharmed.
 Oftentimes following an accident, the adrenaline rush and shock of the collision can mask any potential injuries that may have occurred.
 This means that an onset of even the slightest symptoms warrant examination by a medical professional.
 If you or anyone involved in the incident are injured, call 911 immediately to avoid further complications.

 - Consider Contacting the Police